 3) How long does it take to get a detainer lifted?

 Once we are retained to file a motion to lift a detainer, there is no set time period in which the probation judge must schedule a hearing on the detainer motion.
-Our probation lawyers will typically be able to file the motion within a few days.
+Our probation lawyers will typically be able to file the motion within a day or two of being retained.
 The rest of the time table is then dependent on the court system.
 The probation judge could deny the motion without a hearing, schedule a hearing, or lift the detainer without a hearing.
-If the probation judge is inclined to schedule a hearing, it is often possible to get a hearing in Philadelphia within a week or two.
-If the motion to lift the detainer is successful and the judge agrees to lift the detainer, then the order could be issued and the defendant released on the day of the hearing.
+In most Philadelphia cases, it is often possible to get a hearing scheduled within a week or two.
+If the motion to lift the detainer is successful and the judge agrees to lift the order, then the defendant could be released on the day of the hearing.
 In the suburban counties, it could take one or two months to schedule a detainer hearing.
 Each judge is different, and the judges have a significant amount of discretion in terms of if and when they schedule probation cases.
 However, in many cases, we are able to convince the judge to schedule a hearing and hear the case on the merits.

 4) Will the judge lift the detainer?

 There is never any guarantee as to whether a judge will lift a detainer.
-Typically, when either the probation case or new case is for charges which are not particularly serious or when there is some compelling mitigation evidence in the defendant’s background, the odds of getting a detainer lifted are higher.
+Typically, when either the probation case or new case is for charges which are not particularly serious or when there is some compelling mitigation evidence in the defendant’s background, the odds of winning a motion are greater.
 If the defendant has a lot of community support and friends and family who will attend the hearing, then the odds of getting a detainer lifted substantially increase.
-Likewise, if we can show that the defendant was working, attending some kind of treatment, or has health issues, those are all factors that could lead to a successful motion to lift the detainer.
+Likewise, if we can show that the defendant was working, attending some kind of treatment, or has health issues, those are all factors that could lead to a successful motion.
 The likelihood of success depends on the defendant’s background, the nature of the new and old charges, and also on the judge who is supervising the defendant’s probation.
 We can never guarantee that a detainer will be lifted, but in many cases, it is worth filing the motion and asking the judge for a hearing.
-In some cases, the judge will lift the detainer and the defendant will not have to remain in custody until trial.
+In many cases, the probation judge will release the defendant pending trial if the defendant retains counsel and files a motion.